alexjlockwood/AndroidDesignPatterns/_drafts/2016-04-01-design-lib-sample-app.md

     if ((velY < 0 && isScrolledToTop(recyclerView))
         || (velY > 0 && !isScrolledToBottom(this))) {
       // The NestedScrollView should steal the fling event away from the
-      // RecyclerView in one of two cases: (1) if the user is flinging down
+      // RecyclerView in one of two cases: (1) if the user is flinging their
-      // and the RecyclerView is scrolled to the top, or (2) if the user is
+      // finger down and the RecyclerView is scrolled to the top, or (2) if
-      // flinging up and the NestedScrollView is not scrolled to the bottom. fling((int) velY);
+      // the user is flinging their finger up and the NestedScrollView is
+      // not scrolled to the bottom.
+      fling((int) velY);
       return true;
     }